zdravkov/kendo-docs/api/wrappers/jsp/upload.md

         <kendo:upload-progress>
             <script>
                 function(e) {
-                    // Code to handle the Progress event.
+                    // Code to handle the progress event.
                 }
             </script>
         </kendo:upload-progress>
     </kendo:upload>

 ### <kendo:upload-remove>

 Fires when an uploaded file is about to be removed.